Assessments for English Language Learners (ELLs)

 Sample Alternate ACCESS for ELLs Individual Student Report (ISR)

 Informational Guides and Score Report Guides

-Resources for teachers to use in planning for instruction
+Resources for teachers to use in planning for instruction and screening

 Additional resources can be found on the WIDA website and the WIDA Secure Portal for teachers.

 To manage the test and access reports, School Test Coordinator can go to the WIDA Assessment Management System (AMS).